barebox/barebox/Documentation/boards/sunxi.rst

 .. note::

    This step is currently only needed when building U-Boot.
-   This step is also documented in U-Boot documention.
+   This step is also documented in U-Boot documentation.

-Boards using a 64-bit Soc (A64, H5, H6, H616, R329) require the BL31 stage of
+Boards using a 64-bit SoC (A64, H5, H6, H616, R329) require the BL31 stage of
 the Arm Trusted Firmware-A firmware.
 This provides the reference implementation of secure software for Armv8-A, offering PSCI and SMCCC services.
 Allwinner support is fully mainlined.
 To build bl31.bin: